 Updated plant health regulations were introduced by the European Union during December 2019 to prevent the spread of pests and diseases, and place responsibilities on all landscape professionals.
 These responsibilities include the use of plant passports when bringing material into the country, but also when transporting plants and plant products within the UK.

-Upon departure from the EU at the end of December 2020 the UK government will adopt most EU plant health regulations, meaning use of passports will remain a requirement for all UK landscape professionals moving plants and plant material within the UK.
+Upon departure from the EU at the end of December 2020 the UK government adopted most EU plant health regulations, meaning use of passports will remain a requirement for all UK landscape professionals moving plants and plant material within the UK from January 2021.
 Plants and plant material imported into the UK from the EU will require a phytosanitary certificate upon entry, but may also require a plant passport when being moved within the UK.

 Click the buttons below to learn more about each area